deckarep/rust-notes/README.md

 # rust-notes
-A place for my rust notes
+A place for my rust notes.
+This is a repo that I'll be building out to aggregate my adventure with learning rust.
+It will contain my own content as well as content from others and all Copyright Claim is held accordingly by each original author's works.

 ## [Intro to Rust - Alex Crichton](https://www.youtube.com/watch?v=agzf6ftEsLU)